JstuffJr/mam/doc/README.md

 ### Defining Audio Elements

-Modern browsers have fairly good support for [HTML5 Audio][html5-audio], a relatively recent mechanism designed to manipulate audio content inside web documents.
+Modern browsers support [HTML5 Audio][html5-audio], a relatively recent mechanism designed to manipulate audio content inside web documents.

-With it, it's pretty straightforward to play sounds and music from your programs.
+With it, it's pretty straightforward to play basic sounds and music from your programs.
 The main challenge at the moment is providing the audio in a format that is supported by as many browsers as possible.
-It is recommended that you choose files of type *audio/ogg* (typically with the file extension `.ogg`), since that will probably work without too much trouble in all major browsers supported by the Khan Academy environment.
+It is recommended that you provide your audio elements in at least a couple of different formats.
+Using *audio/ogg* (with the file extension `.ogg`), and *audio/mpg* (with the file extension `.mp3`) is a good combination, since both provide good compression, and between the two there's a good chance that the audio will work in all major browsers supported by the Khan Academy environment.
+If you only provide one format per file, then it's very likely that some users of your program will not hear any sounds (e.g. `.ogg` files don't work in current versions of Safari, and `.mp3` files don't work in current versions of Firefox).

-MAM supports loading audio elements, and provides them as objects of type [`HTMLAudioElement`][html-audio-element] in the main callback.
+MAM loads audio elements, and provides them as objects of type [`HTMLAudioElement`][html-audio-element] in the main callback.
 Just specify the `audio` property in the main configuration object, with an object where each key will be used as the audio identifier, and its value is a string specifying the URL where the audio file is hosted.
-You may also specify an array with one or more URLs, in case you want to provide alternative formats for the same audio element.
+You may also specify an array with one or more URLs, to provide alternative formats for the same audio element.
 Browsers will use the first audio file that it has support for.

 An example: